LevBahn/Gross-Pitaevskii-Eigenvalue-problem/README.md

 The solver will generate a plot showing:

 - **Ground Truth Solution**: The known solution for the Helmholtz equation.
-- **Predicted Solution**: The solution predicted by the neural network.
+- **Predicted Solution**: The  Gross–Pitaevskii or Helmholtz solution predicted by the neural network.
 - **Absolute Error**: The difference between the true solution and the predicted solution.

 ## Future Improvements